 This time around, we had a swimming pool and a big yard to work with so aside from swimming, we decided to have a corn hole tournament!
 This turned out to be the perfect laid back thing for us to do!
 It requires no real skill or athleticism, so everyone could play – even me!
 (I am super un-coordinated.)

-Also, if you want to make an easy kids version of cornhole you can find a tutorial right here.
+Also, if you want to make an easy kids version of corn hole you can find a tutorial right here.

-General Tips & Advice
+General Family Reunion Planning Tips & Advice

 Don’t ask for feedback on everything.
 With a big group, you will always have a lot of opinions to sift through.
 Nothing will get done if you do this.
 Make some decisions, keeping in mind the general needs and wants of the group, and press forward.

-Along with this, be flexible!
+Be flexible!
 Don’t expect everyone to stick to a plan that you made.
 That just isn’t realistic, and in the end it’s about fun and family time – not about the specific activities you plan.
 If something falls through or people decide they aren’t into something, brush it off.